António Carneiro: Biography

 His talent was noticed early and thanks to the efforts of his teacher and the school's director, he was able to enroll at the "Escola Superior de Belas-Artes do Porto" in 1884, where he studied with the painter João Marques de Oliveira until 1888.
 That year, he turned eighteen and left the orphanage, where he took up sculpture with António Soares dos Reis, but returned to painting after Reis' suicide, entering the workshop of João António Correia.
 In 1891, he wrote his first poems and, two years later, he married.
 In 1895, he was reunited with his father, who had returned from Brazil.

 Two years later, he was able to go to Paris after receiving a scholarship sponsored by António Borges, Marquês da Praia e Monforte.
-He attended the Académie Julien, studying with Jean-Paul Laurens and Jean-Joseph Benjamin-Constant.
+He attended the Académie Julian, studying with Jean-Paul Laurens and Jean-Joseph Benjamin-Constant.
 In 1900, he won a Silver Medal at the Exposition Universelle for his triptych "Life".
 He returned to Porto in 1911 and became a teacher at the Escola.
 Unable to make a living from his art, he took a two-year hiatus to exhibit in Brazil from 1914 to 1916.
 After his return, he was appointed Chair of the drawing department in 1918.